omsharp/BetterComments/README.md

 - You can set each comment classification foreground color to whatever you like.

-- You can also set a particular classification font weight to bold.
+- You can also set a particular comment classification font weight to bold.

    Go to Tools => Options => Fonts and Colors